web-development/web-development-textbook/content/php-db-lesen/start.md

     D:\Webprojekte\wp2>git status

-    # On branch master
+    # On branch main
-    # Your branch is ahead of 'origin/master' by 2 commits.
+    # Your branch is ahead of 'origin/main' by 2 commits.
     #
     # Untracked files:
     #   (use "git add <file>..." to include in what will be committed)